matthew-mcateer/practicing_trustworthy_machine_learning/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-We'd like to thank the following people for their reviews of the book:
+We'd like to thank the following people for their reviews and proofreading of the book, as well as for their work on many of the core technologies and libraries this book dives into:

 * [Divesh Shrivastava]()
 * [Kush Varshney]()